lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-email-and-password/sveltekit.md

 ## Protect pages

-Define a load function in `+page.server.ts`, and redirect unauthenticated users and those without a verified email.
+Protect normal pages (and form actions) by defining a load function in `+page.server.ts`, and redirecting unauthenticated users and those without a verified email.

 ```ts
 // +page.server.ts